Our Policies & Procedures

 - Participate in Professional learning for ongoing growth and development

-- Plan, assess and evaluate learning for tamariki
+- Plan, assess and evaluate learning for tamariki that is inclusive for all

 - Assessment for all tamariki will be consistent with the Principles of Te Whāriki and support curriculum planning